Faucet installation won't flush

 Frequently Asked Questions

-To clean a clogged aerator, first turn off the water supply to the faucet.
-Then unscrew the aerator from the end of the faucet, remove any debris or buildup, and reattach it.
+To clean a faucet aerator, unscrew it from the end of the faucet, remove any debris or buildup, and then reattach it.

 Connect with certified professionals in your area